 To sum Up

-We come to the conclusion that multimodal learning is very effective for improving the quality of the teaching process as well as increasing student productivity.
+We conclude that multimodal learning is very effective for improving the teaching process's quality and increasing student productivity.
 All these methods and samples of teaching (and even more) are easily implemented through e-learning channels.
 In the digital industry, some automation tools even improve the process and help to avoid manual mechanical work.
 Isn’t this just great?

 You may also become one of these lucky ones and start your online school as soon as possible.
-Everything is easier when you put the first step forward.
+Everything is more accessible when you put the first step forward.
 Keep going on!